radiovisual/cheatsheets/javascript.md

 ### JavaScript Books

--[Exploring ES6: Upgrade to the next version of JavaScript](http://exploringjs.com/) by Dr. Axel Rauschmayer
+- [Exploring ES6: Upgrade to the next version of JavaScript](http://exploringjs.com/) by Dr. Axel Rauschmayer